-Today, however, I honestly don’t think I could be running my business as smoothly if I was still stuck on a Windows platform.
-Maybe I’m wrong, I don’t know, I haven’t used a Windows computer since 2013.
+Today, however, I honestly don’t think I could be running my business as smoothly as I have been if I was still stuck on a Windows platform.
+Maybe I’m wrong, I don’t know, because I haven’t used a Windows computer since 2013.

-When it comes to productivity, however, there’s an abundance of apps available out there for every single job thinkable as a pro blogger using a Mac.
+Speaking of productivity, what makes a Mac computer so versatile is the abundant of apps available out there for every single job thinkable as a blogger or content creator using a Mac.

 My top 10 productivity Mac Apps for bloggers

-I personally love using this app not just because it’s simple to use, but because it truly is distraction free.
+I love using this app, not just because it’s quick to fire up and easy to use, but because it really is distraction free.

 You can download Byword here.

-I’ve mentioned this app quite a few times previously I know.
+I’ve mentioned this app many times before, I know.

-PhotoScape X is by far one of the best free photo editing apps that there is for the Mac.
+PhotoScape X is, by far, one of the best free photo editing apps for the Mac.

-There is also a premium version too loaded with a few more tools, filters, options, and features.
+There is also a premium version too that comes with a few extra tools, filters, design elements, and editing options.

-I use PhotoScape X app on a daily basis to help me create and customize all of the graphics and featured blog post images on Magnet4Blogging.
+I use the PhotoScape X app on a daily basis in my business, mainly to create graphics for social media as well as featured blog post images.

 #03.
 Skype (Video calling, client Collaboration)